 Figures

 Figure 1 Telomere dynamics in relation to age in Seychelles warbler cohorts.
 A RTL and age across all individuals.
-Points and thin grey lines represent individual samples and birds, respectively.
+Points and connecting thin grey lines represent individual samples and birds, respectively.
 The thick line and shaded area represent the fitted values and 95% confidence limits of a linear regression of RTL and log-transformed age.
 B Boxplot of variation in RTL among cohorts.
 C RTL and age among cohorts.
 Lines represent fitted values from a linear regression and log-transformed age, and colours correspond to B. D RTL in relation to and ΔLog age (i.e. within indiviual variation in log age).

 Figure 2 Longitudinal telomere dynamics in the Seychelles warbler.
 A Variation in RTL within individuals sampled at different time points.
 The dotted line represents parity, and thus points above and below the line represent increases and decreases in RTL, respectively.
 B Scaled density plots of repeated RTL measurements among individual samples (grey), and among different samples taken from the same individual (yellow).
 Areas of the density plot to the left of the dotted line represent decreases in RTL, while areas to the right represent increases.